jeanwsr/mokit-doc-mdbook/src/chap4-4.md

 ## 4.4.27 X2C
 Request the scalar (i.e. spin-free) relativistic X2C (eXact-two-Component) corrections to the one-electron Hamiltonian.
 Note that: (1) The two keywords DKH2 and X2C are mutually exclusive, i.e. you can only write one of them.
 (2) You should use all-electron basis sets like 'cc-pVTZ-DK', 'x2c-TZVPall' or 'ANO-RCC-VDZ' for all-electron relativistic calculations.
 Pseudopotential should not be used.
 (3) It is strongly not recommended to use Cartesian-type function of basis set (severe numerical instability observed), please just use the default spherical harmonic functions.

 Also note that by default, the RHF/UHF is performed using Gaussian called by `automr`, and GVB is performed using GAMESS called by `automr`.
-Since Gaussian and GAMESS do not support X2C, in these steps the X2C will be replaced by DKH2.
-According to the limited tests of the author jxzou, MOs resulting from DKH2 and X2C are similar and often converge in few cycles.
+When you specify `mokit{X2C}`, the `HF_prog` will be switched to PySCF automatically.
+Since GAMESS does not support X2C currently, in this step the X2C will be replaced by DKH2.
+According to the limited tests of the developer jxzou, MOs resulting from DKH2 and X2C are similar and often converge in few cycles.

 Currently only the point nuclei charge distribution is supported.
 These programs support the X2C Hamiltonian: BDF, OpenMolcas, Molpro, PSI4, PySCF.
-After several months, X2C will be supported in ORCA.
+X2C will be supported in ORCA in the near future.

 ## 4.4.28 RI
 Request to turn on the RI-JK approximation for two-electron integrals in CASSCF.
 Default is off.
 Please just write `mokit{RI}`, do not write 'mokit{RI=True}' or 'mokit{RI on}'.
 The other two types of RI approximations RI-J and RIJCOSX are not supported.